VMRO-DPMNE: Macedonian political crisis

-As a result of the political crisis, the political parties signed the Pržino Agreement, which also resulted in the resignation of Gruevski in January 2016.
-VMRO-DPMNE was widely accused of nepotism and authoritarianism and was involved in a series of wiretapping, corruption and money-laundering scandals, with the Macedonian Special Prosecution ordering in 2017 a series of investigations against the party's former leader and ex-Prime Minister Nikola Gruevski, as well as ministers and other high-ranked officials, for involvement in illegal activities.
+The Macedonian Special Prosecution in 2017 ordered investigation against the party's former leader and ex-Prime Minister Nikola Gruevski, as well as ministers and other high-ranked officials, for involvement in illegal activities.
 In 2018, amid ongoing investigations, a Skopje court froze the party's property assets.
 Gruevski himself was sentenced to two years in prison for the illegal purchase of a Mercedes car in 2018 but fled to Hungary when he was ordered to serve his prison sentence.
 Nevertheless, he remained an honorary chairman of the party until July 2020.
-On 8 October 2018, Gordana Jankulovska, the former Minister of Interior and senior member of the party, was sentenced to six years in prison for illegally purchasing the Mercedes, which Gruevski had used secretly.
+Former VMRO-DPMNE governmental ministers, such as Gordana Jankulovska and Mile Janakieski, were sentenced to prison on corruption charges.
+Per doctor of international relations and history of diplomacy Gurakuç Kuçi, the party had followed a significant pro-Serbian and pro-Russian policy under Gruevski's leadership.
+According to political scientist Irena Rajchinovska Pandeva, the VMRO-DPMNE-led government had managed to create a very strong anti-EU sentiment in the country during his leadership.

 Mickoski's leadership

 Hristijan Mickoski became the leader of the party on 23 December 2017, replacing Gruevski.
-VMRO-DPMNE has been criticised for its hard-line stance against the Prespa Agreement that was reached in June 2018 between the Republic of Macedonia and Greece, which resolved the long-standing Macedonia naming dispute by renaming the country as North Macedonia and recognising that Macedonian culture and language are distinct and unrelated to ancient Hellenic civilisation.
+VMRO-DPMNE has seen the Friendship Treaty with Bulgaria from 2017 and the Prespa Agreement with Greece from 2018 as betrayal of national interests.
 On 16 October 2018, US Assistant Secretary of State Wess Mitchell sent a letter to Mickoski, in which he expressed the disappointment of the United States with the positions of the party's leadership, including him personally, regarding its position against the Prespa agreement and asked him to "set aside partisan interests" and work to get the name change approved.
 Despite the party's opposition, eight deputies of the party voted in favour of the initiation of the constitutional amendments to allow the country's name change.
+As a result, the party expelled prominent members and requested resignations from members who supported the agreement.

 In April 2022, a Bulgarian club named after the last leader of the historical IMRO, Ivan Mihailov, was officially opened in Bitola.
 After its opening, the club was set on fire, and Mickoski demanded that the arsonist, who was arrested, be released.
 The deputy chairman of the party Alexander Nikoloski expressed later his support to the decision of the Commission for Protection against Discrimination, which announced that the club "Ivan Mihailov" is discriminative towards the citizens of the country on national and ethnic grounds.
 VMRO-DPMNE deputy Rashela Mizrahi declared also the last leader of the organisation whose name it bears to be a fascist.
 Later, the party submitted a bill demanding that such names be banned for use in the country to increase distancing from fascism and Nazism.
 The bill was adopted, in collaboration with the Social Democratic Union of Macedonia.